PierreQuentel/bihan/README.md

 bihan maps urls to functions in the _registered modules_ ("module" in this paragraph is used both for modules and packages).

+The registered modules are:

+- the main module
-The registered modules are the main module, and all the modules _in the application directory_ (ie not from the standard library or third-party) that are imported in the main module.
+- all the modules _in the application directory_ (ie not from the standard library or third-party) that are imported in the main module.

 For instance, if the main module is